musicalculinarists/beautiful-jekyll/_posts/2020-04-19-fuck_off_pitchfork.md

 ---
 layout: post
 title: fuck off, pitchfork.
-subtitle: Disclaimer: this post is annoyingly m e t a; that is, it’s criticism of music criticism.
+subtitle: Disclaimer, this post is annoyingly meta; that is, it’s criticism of music criticism.
 Yes, we’re that invested.
 tags: [rant]
 ---